-A: My best advice is simply to be honest with the sources.
+A: My best advice is to simply be honest with the sources.

 Q: In what circumstances, if at all, is it appropriate to keep a source's details off the record -- and is there such a thing?

 A: Some information is understandably very sensitive; anything that could lead to physical harm or death, for example, is something that I would keep off the record.
-We may be journalists, but we are also human beings.
+We may be journalists but we are also human beings.